 You can easily water bath can this apple butter, and this recipe includes directions for water bath canning.

-While canning isn’t hard, it does require a few pieces of equipment to make the task much easier:
+While boiling water canning isn’t hard, it does require a few pieces of equipment to make the task much easier:

 - A Jam Pan or Maslin Pan